nehaswami16/biotechresearchclub/_pages/initiatives.md

 The Biotech Research Club is excited to host Ms. Nandita Damaraju, an alumnus of the 2014 batch of the B.Tech Biotechnology program from IIT Madras.
 She is currently a machine learning scientist at Inflammatix Inc., San Fransisco, USA.

+### Click on the image below to watch the recording!

 [![Watch the video](https://img.youtube.com/vi/7YaJzW_vuVk/maxresdefault.jpg)](https://www.youtube.com/watch?v=7YaJzW_vuVk)

 <img src="../images/BRC-Poster-08-12-2020.jpeg" alt="drawing" width="600" />